mklabs/make/readme.md

     Makefile:8: recipe for target 'help' failed
     make: *** [help] Error 2

-While, bake is ok with it
+While, make.js is ok with it

-    $ bake help
+    $ make help
-    bake info Invoking help target
+    make info Invoking help target

     Some help message here
-    Run with bake help
+    Run with make help

-    bake info ✔ Build sucess in 43ms
+    make info ✔ Build sucess in 43ms

 ### Make like variables